twarmboe/s3_accessibility/README.md

 | -4.5                 | 1.47                |
 | -5                   | 1.35                |

+- Vertical Sensitivity Multiplier - because there's more emphasis on aiming horizontally, many players like to have a fast horizontal sensitivity with a slower vertical sensitivity for stability.
+Common values here are from 0.6 to 1.0

 Enable Rumble - I would recommend disabling this if you find that rumble is messing with your gyro aim or if you just don't like rumble

 Booyah options - You may find it helpful to swap L and Dpad down so that it's easier to press the booyah button for booyah bombs.
 There is also a turbo option if you have trouble mashing buttons.